Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Experimental comparison

 \section{Experimental comparison}

-We compare our VSA-based results to those yieled by the Direct Logit Attribution (DLA) technique; because, unlike SAEs, it requires no extra steps such as feature-naming, making it the most direct and unambiguous comparison for our approach.
+\paragraph{Logit Attribution.} Initially, \Cref{subsec:dla} compares our VSA-based results to those generated by the technique of Direct Logit Attribution (DLA; \Cref{sub:related_work}); as it requires no extra steps such as feature-naming.
+This makes DLA the most direct and unambiguous comparison for our experimental setting.
+It outputs a single, unique and unambiguous feature (token) constrained by the model’s output vocabulary, enabling a direct comparison through a fuzzy token-to-concept matching with our concept set.

+\paragraph{Sparse Autoencoders.} Conversely, while our controlled vector space, defined by VSA encodings, parallels the SAE proxy layer, our methodology adopts a top-down strategy by querying this proxy space with predefined concepts (\Cref{eq:concept_extraction}), whereas SAEs follow a bottom-up process that assigns labels to all activated features post hoc.
+This bottom-up paradigm uncovers an unbounded set of latent features without inherent relevance filtering, necessitating exhaustive feature naming and additional selection to isolate those aligned with our bounded input–output concept framework.
+The manual intervention required in SAE-based methods, from feature naming to filtering, prevents them from being directly and unambiguously comparable to our supervised approach. \Cref{subsec:sae_comparison} presents an analysis based on Sparse Autoencoders (SAEs; \Cref{sub:related_work}), detailing the experimental choices undertaken to enable a comparison with our VSA-based findings.

+Although \Cref{sub:related_work} discuss the fundamental methodological differences between SAEs and our VSA-based approach, most notably the bottom-up, unsupervised discovery of latent features by SAEs, we designed our experimental protocol to provide a comparison that is as fair as possible while respecting the experimental setup underlying our work and the typical operating regime of SAE-based analyses.